 At a minimum cover the area directly above you, while also trying to align with the first reflection points on the walls on either side of you.
 In many cases, they will be very close.

 The next thing you are going to want to do, provided you have sufficient acoustic panels is to treat your rear wall to minimize slap back reflections.

-A reflection with more associated delay compared to the first reflection points on your side walls.
+A reflection with a more associated delay compared to the first reflection points on your sidewalls.
 They often occur at the point the furthest away from the original source of sound within the room and have more of a noticeable delay between the direct and reflected sound.

 Cover the rear wall first followed by the front wall (the wall you will be facing if seated at your desk or in the middle of the room when performing) if you have sufficient acoustic tiles.